noels/hackercouch/README.md

 ## Have me crash your couch

-I'm going to Puppetcamp and FOSDEM so would love to crash your couch in Ghent for 31 Jan to 1 Feb or Brussels for 2nd and 3rd, that would be ace.
+I'm going to Puppetcamp and FOSDEM so if I could crash your couch in Ghent for 31 Jan to 1 Feb or Brussels for 2nd and 3rd, that would be ace.